-5.04.9 District Committees
+5.04.9 District Committees (RCP 17.030.2)

 The minimum recommended qualification for appointment to a district committee is membership, other than honorary, in good standing in a club in the district.
-In addition, it is recommended that the chair be a past governor, or a past assistant governor, or an effective past district committee member (RCP 17.030.3)
+In addition, it is recommended that the chair be a past governor, a past assistant governor, or an effective past district committee member.

 District committee chairs and members should attend the district team training seminar and other district meetings as appropriate.
-(RCP 17.040.1)